-The owner of an occupied dwelling may apply for a variance from this rule as part of the application for a County Health Permit.

-- 4.9 Animal waste and animal waste water shall not be applied within one-thousand (1,000) feet of any sink hole or well or spring or other water supply or onehundred (100) feet from any stream (including intermittent streams) or strip pits.
-This rule shall not apply to waste lagoons on the CAFO property, but shall apply to all other wells, water supplies, streams, ponds, strip pits, lakes, springs, and sink holes on the CAFO property. - 4.10 No County Health Permit shall be issued for a livestock and/or poultry manure storage system or other system of manure storage that is of the like and similar nature that prevents feedlot runoff unless such manure storage system is in compliance with all Missouri Department of Natural Resources ("DNR") regulations for the control of wastes from livestock feedlots, poultry lots and other animal lots and said manure storage system has obtained a permit from DNR, if necessary, for the pollution control devises to be installed.
-Such manure storage systems shall be located at least two-thousand (2,000) feet from an existing residence.
+- 4.7 Animal waste and animal waste water shall not be applied to land with a slope greater than 12%, to be determined in accordance with the procedures used by the USDA Soil Conservation Service. - 4.8 Animal waste water applied, injected or knifed into the soil shall not be applied within 1⁄4 mile of an occupied dwelling which existed prior to the date the CAFO is constructed.
+Dry animal waste shall not be applied within five hundred (500) feet of an occupied dwelling which existed prior to the date the CAFO is constructed.
+This rule shall not apply to occupied dwellings owned by the CAFO.
+The owner of an occupied dwelling may apply for a variance from this rule as part of the application for a County Health Permit. - 4.9 Animal waste and animal waste water shall not be applied within five hundred (500) feet of any sink hole, or well, or spring, or other water supply, or one hundred (100) feet from any stream (including intermittent streams) or strip pits.
+This rule shall not apply to waste lagoons on the CAFO property, but shall apply to all other wells, water supplies, streams, ponds, strip pits, lakes, springs, and sink holes on the CAFO property. - 4.10 No County Health Permit shall be issued for a livestock and/or poultry manure storage system or other system of manure storage that is of like and similar nature that prevents feedlot runoff unless such manure storage system is in compliance with all Missouri Department of Natural Resources ("DNR") regulations for control of wastes from livestock feedlots, poultry lots and other animal lots and said manure storage system has obtained a permit from DNR, if necessary, for the pollution control devices to be installed.
+Such manure storage systems shall be located within the distances set forth within the classification of the CAFO.